Pishgu: Universal Path Prediction Network Architecture for Real-time Cyber-physical Edge Systems: Experiments

 \section{Experiments}

-This section evaluates our method for path prediction in all three different domains discussed in Section \ref{sec:domain}.
-We compare Pishgu with SotA models in terms of three different error calculations and model sizes.
-All of the evaluations in this article have been conducted on a server containing Tesla V100 GPU, 2x AMD EPYC 7513 CPUs, and 256GB of RAM.
-Additionally, latency and throughput through real-time inference are reported on Nvidia Carmel and ARM Cortex-A57 processors.
+This section evaluates our path prediction method in all three domains discussed in Section \ref{sec:domain}.
+We compare Pishgu with SotA models that report their performance in the respective domains in three different error measurements and model sizes.
+All of the evaluations in this article have been conducted on a server containing an NVIDIA Tesla V100 GPU, 2x AMD EPYC 7513 CPUs, and 256GB of RAM.
+Additionally, to prove the usability of our architecture for CPS applications, latency and throughput through real-time inference are reported on NVIDIA Jetson Xavier NX and Jetson Nano embedded platforms.
+The following sub-sections discuss the definitions of each error measurement and the performance of Pishgu against current path prediction approaches in all the domains.